The cerebellum malfunctions, causing loss of coordination.

 Friedreich ataxia is progressive.
 Walking becomes unsteady between the ages of 5 and 15.
 Then arm movements become uncoordinated, and speech becomes slurred and hard to understand.

 Many children with the disorder are born with a clubfoot Clubfoot and Other Foot Defects Clubfoot (talipes equinovarus) is a birth defect in which the foot and ankle are twisted out of shape or position.
-The usual clubfoot is a down and inward turning of the hind foot and ankle... read more , curved spine (scoliosis Scoliosis Scoliosis is abnormal curvature of the spine.
+Birth defects, also called congenital anomalies, are physical abnormalities... read more , curved spine (scoliosis Scoliosis Scoliosis is abnormal curvature of the spine.
 Scoliosis can be present at birth or can develop during adolescence.
 Mild forms may cause only mild discomfort, but more severe forms can cause... read more ), or both.

 People with Friedreich ataxia cannot sense vibrations, cannot sense where their arms and legs are (lose their position sense), and no longer have reflexes.
 Mental function may deteriorate.
 Tremor, if present, is slight.